Snowflake-Labs/sfquickstarts/site/sfguides/src/time_series_forecasting_with_zepl/time_series_forecasting_with_zepl.md

 ```
 <img src="./assets/zepl_predicted_target.png" width="600"/>

-Positive
+> aside positive
+>
-: Note that you can display HTML directly from our Python interpreter!
+>  Note that you can display HTML directly from our Python interpreter!
 If you want to learn more, look here: [Link](https://new-docs.zepl.com/docs/using-the-zepl-notebook/develop/data-visualization#html-css-javascript)

 Finally, let's zoom in and visualize the forecasted values 30 days in the future.
 The price that our model predicted is displayed in blue and the final 365 days of adjusted close values are shown in black.